Skip to main content

 Governance

 The Society is a registered company and a charity and the members of its Management Board are its Directors and Trustees.
-Its Elected Officers are listed below, and to send an email, click on the name:
+Its key officers are listed below.

 Society constitution and policies